Dheeraj-Frank/Weather-Telecast-App/README.md

 We will use the Open Weather Map API to get the data.

 Required modules:
-  pip install pytz
+  pip install pytz,
-  pip install geopy
+  pip install geopy,
   pip install timezonefinder